- Home

 Statement of Purpose

-In one page, the statement of purpose should describe your career goals and cite specific aspects of how our mission, curriculum, and professional work assignment, can help you in your career.
-Essentially, why Yale?
-And why now?
-The Statement of Purpose is due November 23.
+In one page*, the statement of purpose should describe your career goal(s) and cite specific aspects of how our mission, curriculum, and professional work assignments can help you at this juncture in your career.
+Essentially, why Yale and why now?
+The statement of purpose is due January 2.

 Resume

 In one to two pages, the resume should include your professional or academic experience, education, and relevant skills.
 Brief descriptions of each role listed, including responsibilities and scope, are recommended.
-The Resume is due November 23.
+The faculty are also happy to give resume feedback before you apply.
+The resume is due January 2.

 Letters of Recommendation